 Patty: Create an analysis plan as soon as you can possibly wrap your mind around it.
 Once data starts flowing in, it can be easy to get sidetracked by other objectives, so it’s important for all team members to have a path forward and to know what analysis is expected and how to perform each.
 Run the analysis plan by all key stakeholders in the project and all project team members to make sure everyone is on the same page and the final deliverables will be what is expected by all.

 Andrea: Right after the kick off call, create a project timeline.
 If you don’t commit to meeting certain milestones, it's easy for a project to drag on.
 Also, like Patty's comment about having an analysis plan, I try to put together a report shell or a ghost deck as early as possible.
 It helps to visualize the final product and make sure our interview or survey materials will provide us with the information our clients need.

-Learn more about perfecting the art of project management at our upcoming free webinar, “Failing to Plan is Planning to Fail: A VOC Project Management Guide”, hosted by AMS Senior Project Managers Andrea Ruttenberg and Patty Yanes.
+Learn more about perfecting the art of project management in our webinar on demand, “Failing to Plan is Planning to Fail: A VOC Project Management Guide”, hosted by AMS Senior Project Managers Andrea Ruttenberg and Patty Yanes.